 To his surprise, Anna hissed in exasperation.
 She didn’t say anything for a moment.

 “He was,” she cleared her throat.
 “But he was a gentle man, in truth.
-I think he took me on more out of pity than he did love.
+I think he took me on more out of pity than love.
 It was hard for him when I never gave him children.”

 Wade blinked.
 He had not expected Anna to be so honest about her dead husband.
 It sounded like there was real affection there—but had there been love?